-Mo'adim, Shemini Atzeres.
-The Rebbe summarized it this way: "During Shemini Atzeres, all the inclusive lights and revelations that are elicited during the month of Tishrei are absorbed and retained in a goodly sowing, so that they will produce a sprouting of abundant goodness.1147
+A great number of sichos and maamarim regarding the theme of Shemini Atzeres were compiled in Likkutei Sichos Mo'adim, Shemini Atzeres.
+The Rebbe summarized it this way: "During Shemini Atzeres, all the inclusive lights and revelations that are elicited during the month of Tishrei are absorbed and retained in a goodly sowing, so that they will produce a sprouting of abundant goodness.48"

-The Rebbe explains this concepts behind the dancing and hakofos at length in countless sichos, which are beyond the scope of this publication.
-However, it is worth noting the following directive115: "My father-in-law, the [Frierdiker] Rebbe warned in the name of his father the Rebbe Rashab, that 'the forty-eight hours of Shemini Atzeres and Simchas Torah must be greatly treasured.
+The Rebbe explains the concepts behind the dancing and hakofos at length in countless sichos, which are beyond the scope of this publication.
+However, it is worth noting the following directive49: "My father-in-law, the [Frierdiker] Rebbe urged us in the name of his father the Rebbe Rashab, that 'the forty-eight hours of Shemini Atzeres and Simchas Torah must be greatly treasured.
 With each second, we can draw bucketfuls and barrel-fulls of material and spiritual treasures.
 This is accomplished through dancing!"